ParaCon - Representation of convection in models

 The key issue in representing convection in global models is that the resolutions of these models are too coarse to represent individual convective systems.
 Instead, models rely on physically based parametrization of convection.
 However, these parametrizations are based on paradigms developed 30-40 years ago in which convection was represented as a one dimensional, balanced problem between atmospheric instability and the convection required to remove that instability.
 Much more is now known about convection, how it is intimately related to the local dynamics and how it is organised on a range of space and timescales from the diurnal cycle of precipitation to synoptic scales such as tropical storms or the Madden-Julian Oscillation.
 These outdated paradigms have been identified as a major blockage to more skilful and reliable weather forecasts and climate predictions, in which realistic simulations of convection and the regional water cycle are of fundamental importance.

 ParaCon was initiated as part of a Joint Strategic Response between NERC and the Met Office, and started in May 2016.
 It involves researchers from the Universities of Cambridge, Exeter, Leeds, and Reading.
-Each participating university will shortly be recruiting for their projects.
-For more information please contact:

 There are two phases to the programme: